In Praise of Public Servants

 With MSP (Managing Successful Programmes), I recently was part of the panel on a Webinar, hosted by Axelos the owners of MSP, and I noticed keen interest from all over the world.
 This framework is, in many ways, ahead of its time.
 For example, I was asked: "Can you make MSP agile?"
 My answer, in brief, was, "It already is agile."
 And I went on to explain why.

-Last year the Banco Central do Brasil invited me to speak at a conference in Brasilia on MSP programme management.
+The year before the Rio Olympics, the Banco Central do Brasil invited me to speak at a conference in Brasilia on MSP programme management.
 I used the London Olympics Case Study.
-You can imagine, less than 17 months away from the Rio Olympics they were all ears.
+You can imagine, only months away from the Rio Olympics they were all ears.
 I am continuing to discover other countries benefiting from the wealth of good practice coming out of the UK Central Government.

 Better Business Cases